INTRODUCTION

 Despite the rapid changes in ownership, Stila attempted to be consistent in their marketing by expanding the use of illustrations outside of packaging and advertising.
 The company was among the first to experiment with live drawing at store openings and events, where customers could be drawn as a Stila girl by an artist stationed in the store.
 With the rise of social media and changing consumer tastes, however, the brand eventually dropped illustrations entirely, opting instead for minimal brushed gold packaging.

-5. Lobell credits the trained makeup artists in particular for the brand’s early success.
+4. During the early days of the modern beauty industry, illustration for beauty ads was standard.
+It was around the 1950s that photography started to overtake illustrations.5.
+Lobell credits the trained makeup artists in particular for the brand’s early success.
 “I think it was a combination of the girls, the product packaging, and also we had such a fantastic team of makeup artists in the stores…they were so talented, friendly, adorable - I was super proud of them.”
 Interview with the Makeup Museum, December 3, 2019.

 6. Interview with the Makeup Museum, December 3, 2019.